-Until that behaviour was learned or when I was unable to train, I managed the situation by having the in a different room, crated or tethered.
-Human food was not given to them unless they were on their mats.
+Until that behaviour was learned or when I was unable to train, I managed the situation by having them in a different room, crated or tethered.
+Human food was not given unless they were on their mats.
 Unwanted behaviour never worked to get food.

 If you never want your dog to have human food, for different reasons, that’s fine, but understand that the act of giving your dog human food does not create a dog who begs.